duereg/hugo-site/content/beginners-guide/00a-safety.md

 Game drops are short.
 You do not need a long hold to play well.

 - Surface as soon as you want air.
 - Breathe calm and steady before a dive.
-Frantic panting make the next drop worse.
+Frantic panting makes the next drop worse.
 - Do not hyperventilate before going under.

 ## Head impacts